sozercan/aikit/README.md

 ```

 > [!TIP]
 > For an example Kubernetes deployment and service YAML, see [kubernetes folder](./kubernetes/).
+Please note that these are examples, you may need to customize them (such as properly configured resource requests and limits) based on your needs.

 ## GPU Acceleration Support